Aspera Hiems Symfonia

 Aspera Hiems Symfonia (Latin for "Harsh Winter Symphony") is the debut studio album by the Norwegian avant-garde metal band Arcturus.
-Aspera is the only album Arcturus released to showcase a melodic black metal sound, though it still contains many of the experimental elements that would be expanded upon on their following albums, which saw the band shift permanently into the genres of avant-garde and progressive metal.
+It has primarily a black metal sound, though still contains many of the experimental elements that would be expanded upon on their following albums, which saw the band shift permanently into the genres of avant-garde and progressive metal.
 Four of the album's songs are re-recorded versions of tracks from the Constellation EP, whereas the other four are new songs.

 Background

 The music on Aspera is relatively down-tempo, atmospheric black metal, and is much more restrained in character and lyrical content than major black metal acts such as Mayhem and Darkthrone.
 The album's production is also thin and lo-fi in nature.
 The lyrical themes revolve around nature, winter, alchemy, astronomy, and Viking folklore and mythology.